seshadrilab/tcrconvert/docs/source/index.rst

 TCRconvert enhances TCR dataset interoperability by providing reliable format conversion across 10X, Adaptive, and IMGT-formatted data.
 Unlike existing tools that limit conversions to only two formats or require custom objects, TCRconvert works directly with data frames TCRconvert saves researchers time and prevents errors from with manual conversions.

+TCRconvert takes a Pandas DataFrame with at least one column of gene names as input.
+It produces a Pandas DataFrame with converted gene names as output.

 .. toctree::
    :maxdepth: 1